-The question remains, how is FB going to generate enough income from a free app to cover that cost?
+The question remains, how will FB generate enough income from a free app to cover that cost?
 Your answer is as good as mine.

 Should You Buy Shares in Technology?

-Without a doubt, COVID-19’s wreaked havoc on stock markets across the globe.
+Without a doubt, COVID-19’s wreaked havoc on global stock markets.
 Many companies have been entirely wiped off the market, while others are barely hanging on.

-But does that mean you should steer clear of investing in companies such as Facebook?
+But does that mean you should avoid investing in companies like Facebook?
 Despite taking a 50% haircut, Facebook rebounded and is back to pre-COVID highs.

-Even though many are stuck to adhering to strict social distancing rules, social media’s value will remain high.
+Even though many aadhereto strict social distancing rules, social media’s value will remain high.
 Usage is likely to remain high as the health risk is low.